star-kurabu/feel-close-submod/README.md

 ✧ Window reactions!
 ✧ New goodbyes & compliments!
 ✧ Questions to ask Monika!
+✧ More compliments!
 ✧ And so much more!

 ༊*·˚ Special thanks to...
+dreamscached - helped with coding